Application Modernization Strategy: The Complete Guide

 • Migration: Move the application code, data, and associated libraries to the cloud.
 Use migration tools or services provided by the cloud provider ( AWS’s AWS Server Migration Service or Google Cloud’s Migrate for Compute Engine).

-• Validation: Test the application thoroughly in the new environment to ensure it performs as expected and all functionalities are intact.
+• Validation: Test the application thoroughly in the new environment to ensure it performs as expected and that all functionality is intact.

 • Switch Over: Switch over from the on-premise CRM to the cloud-hosted CRM.